willquill/plex-docker/README.md

 I use Cloudflare, but you can find a default ddclient.conf file to see how to set it up for other providers.

 Edit the `ddclient.conf` file to match your parameters.
+Then move it to the ddclient directory as follows: `mv ddclient.conf config/ddclient`

 The value of the password is the key found in Cloudflare at My Profile > API Tokens > Global API Key

-Then move it to the ddclient directory.

-`mv ddclient.conf config/ddclient`
+You may also choose to create an API key specific to the zone.

 Important: The subdomain you use _must already exist_ in the zone.
 The ddclient container is capable of updating the existing A record but not creating one that does not exist.
 I usually create and point the A record to 1.1.1.1 before launching ddclient so that I can watch the IP address change after launch to confirm it works.